seedstack/website/content/addons/supports/batch/running-batch.md

         weight: 30
 ---

-To run the job we use the `SeedRunner` as main class (`SeedRunner` belongs to SEED CLI support).
-For more information about `SeedRunner` please refer to SEED CLI support documentation.
+To run the job we use the `SeedRunner` as main class (`SeedRunner` belongs to Seed CLI support).
+For more information about `SeedRunner` please refer to Seed CLI support documentation.

 # Eclipse configuration